notesoft/firebird/doc/sql.extensions/README.schemas.md

 grant create table to user USER1;
 ```

-For `ALTER`, `DROP`, and others statements, the system searches for the specified object across all schemas in the
+For `ALTER`, `DROP`, and others statements, Firebird searches for the specified object across all schemas in the
 search path.
 The reference is bound to the first matching object found.
 If no matching object exists in any schema, an
 error is raised.